So you’re looking for a new car.

 What is a High Mileage Lease?

 A high mileage lease is a contract that has a higher annual mileage allowance.
 This can be anywhere from 18,000 to 40,000 annual miles.
+The lessee will make higher monthly lease payments, but will avoid paying expensive excess mileage charges.

 The penalties for exceeding your contracted annual mileage can sometimes add up to as much as 70p per mile, so the extra miles included in these lease deals make them a great choice for high mileage drivers that don’t want to have to worry about paying the premium for excess miles.